KiaFathi/reactTutorial/README.md

   1. This is a good moment to learn about the component cycle!
   1. Make sure to clear your interval!

 1. Have Box's state change based on clicks.
-Set inital state to '-'.
+Set initial state to '-'.
   1. How do we set up an event handler for React components?
   1. Make Box alternate between 'X' and 'O' on clicks.